 2023 will also include recitals throughout the UK including London’s Wigmore Hall, South Bank Centre and Leighton House, and the Barber Series in Birmingham, as well as a number of concerts with duo partner and brother, Nathaniel Boyd.

 Alexander has composed the music for three films, “Galatea”, “Sogni d’Oro and “Art in Heaven”, and broadcast for BBC Radio and ABC Radio amongst many others and in 2020 he was invited by Steinway Pianos to join their international roster of Steinway Artists.

 Alexander’s discography includes recordings of Chopin, Debussy and Schumann for the Abbas label, and more recently much of the Spanish repertoire with Claudio Records.

 Recordings of Goyescas by Granados and the Iberia Suite by Albeniz were described by International Piano Magazine as “riveting, compelling and utterly haunting, full of poetry, technical virtuosity and Spanish atmosphere” and by Musical Opinion as “immaculate playing by this highly gifted artist.
 There are several rival versions of this wonderful music but none finer than this.
 First rate”

-2020 will see the release of a CD exploring the “Fandango” for Brancusi Classics, including works never before recorded and specially arranged for the piano by Alexander.
-He will also record Chopin’s 4 Ballades and the 24 Preludes by Debussy with Claudio Records.
+2023 will see the release of a CD exploring the “Fandango” for Brancusi Classics, including works never before recorded and specially arranged for the piano by Alexander, and also Chopin’s 4 Ballades, 4 Impromptus and Barcarolle as a film and audio recording for Claudio Records.